bertelmonster2k/photoncloud.github.com/_posts/Getting Started/2012-05-10_Photon_Control_Application.md

 ### Logs

-Photon is logging essential information like its state and exceptions to several log files.
+Photon is logging essential information like it's state and exceptions to several log files.
 There are two "log" folders:

 -   The deploy/log folder is created after start for application logs.